rrusk/DancePracticeMusicPlayer/README.md

 ### Changing the Practice Type

-Open **Music Settings** and select the required **Practice Type**.
+Open **Music Settings**, click the current **Practice Type** value, and select the required type.
 This changes the sequence and number of songs played to the prepared definition for that practice.
+Click **Done — Return to Player** when finished.

 ---